 Identity Resolution - Why CDPs Fall Short

-In the world of customer data, “Identity Resolution” can be a daunting topic to get a firm grasp on.
-Published content across the internet is mired in marketing jargon and CDP-sponsored language that simply stokes fear, uncertainty and doubt on the subject.
+In the world of customer data, “identity resolution” can be a daunting topic to grasp.
+Published content across the internet is mired in marketing jargon and CDP-sponsored language that simply stokes fear, uncertainty, and doubt on the subject.

 What is Identity Resolution?